goodblockio/decide-governance-engine/docs/WorkerGuide.md

 ## Getting Started

-Follow these steps to get started as a Trail Worker:
+Follow these steps to get started as a Decide Worker:

 ### 1. Find Work